6 Reasons Why You Need to Backup Your Shopify / BigCommerce Store

 Yet so many ecommerce stores become inoperable due to human error, accidental data deletion, malicious attacks, or rogue apps making unwanted changes- in some cases deleting the entire store.

-You might be thinking “don’t all the ecommerce platforms like Shopify backup the online stores for those reasons?”
+You might be thinking “don’t all the ecommerce platforms backup the online stores for those reasons?”
 Or “surely if I accidentally delete my theme I can just call Customer Support and they’ll revert my store back to what it was.”

 Unfortunately, this is not (exactly) the case.